j3270/pico-project-template/README.md

 [Raspberry Pi Pico-series C/C++ SDK](https://datasheets.raspberrypi.com/pico/raspberry-pi-pico-c-sdk.pdf)
 - Still need to read, looks like there is a wealth of info here
-- Really need to look at the CMake sections to see what I can learn and improve in my scripts and project template.

 [Connecting to the Internet with Raspberry Pi Pico W](https://datasheets.raspberrypi.com/picow/connecting-to-the-internet-with-pico-w.pdf)
 - Brief easy read like the getting started one, but for pico_w and introduces connecting to wifi and basics of Bluetooth

-**Note: All scripts have only been used/tested on WSL2 to date.**  They should work just fine on any Unix based platform.

 ## Workspace Directory structure